splunk/minecraft-app/plugin/README-PLUGMOD.md

 # Overview

-Run `mvn clean package -Pinclude-forge` from the root directory to package the LogToSplunk plugmod.
+Run `mvn clean package` from the plugin directory to package the LogToSplunk plugmod.

-The forge mod / spigot plugin that this project builds can be found in `logtosplunk-plugin/target` and is called `logtosplunk-plugin-{version}.jar`
+The forge spigot plugin that this project builds can be found in `logtosplunk-plugin/target` and is called `logtosplunk-plugin-{version}.jar`

-Currently the supported veresion of minecraft are 1.10 for spigot and 1.8-1504 for forge; possible that newer versions are compatible with the plugmod.
+Currently the supported veresion of minecraft are 1.10 for spigot; possible that newer versions are compatible with the plugmod.

 # Config